Pan-Robotics/PraxisConnect/README.md

 # PraxisConnect

+*A Hub to Bring Praxis Nation Citizens Together*

 ## Core Features

 ### User Profiles

 - Citizen Profile:
-	- Praxis ID (Name, Class, Date Issued, PRX No.)
+	- Praxis ID
+		- Name
+		- Class: "Citizen", "Nomad", "Admin", etc
+		- Date Issued
+		- PRX No
-	- Present Location (City/Town, Country),
+	- Primary Location
+		- City/Town
+		- Country
-	- Social Media links (X, Instagram, Facebook, Mobile No., Discord, Telegram).
+	- Social Media links
+		- X,
+		- Instagram
+		- Facebook
+		- Mobile No.
+		- Discord
+		- Telegram etc.

 - Administrator Profile:
-	- Administrator profile inherits from Citizen profile but allows back-end and configuration access (Class: administrator).
+	- Administrator profile inherits from Citizen profile but allows back-end and configuration access (Class: Admin).

 - Build On Praxis profile:
-	- Profile linked to citizen profile, but for company details if citizen is a company owner/team member that has it registered on the Build On Praxis Program.
+	- Linked to Citizen profile, but for company details if citizen is a company owner/team member that has it registered on the Build On Praxis Program.
+	- Fields:
+		- Org Name
-	- Fields: Org Name, Org ID, Status, People No.
+		- Org ID
+		- Status
+		- No. of People etc.

 ### Social Graphing

 - Citizen Directory with Search:
-	- Allow citizens to search and filter other citizen profiles based on various criteria (e.g., Class, Location).
+	- Allow citizens to search and filter for other citizen profiles based on various criteria (e.g., Class, Location).

 - Social Graph:
-	- Traceable back-end link (represented via an icon) for each user profile, recording social "connectedness", via payment or matrix contacts, indicating who knows who.
+	- Traceable back-end link (represented via an icon) for each user profile, recording social "connected-ness", via payment or secure chat contacts, indicating who knows who.

 - Network Graph Visualisation:
-	- Display a network graph visualising connections between citizens,
+	- Display a network graph visualising connections between citizens
-	- potentially highlighting social and economic relationships via on-chain transactions or matrix contacts.
+	- Potentially highlighting social and economic relationships via on-chain transactions or chat contacts.

 - Smart Citizen Connect:
 	- AI-powered recommendation tool that suggests citizens to connect with based on shared interests, skills, or location.